leematos/slate/README.md

 You can download the latest Slate.app packaged as a .tar.gz [here](http://slate.ninjamonkeysoftware.com/versions/slate-latest.tar.gz).

-## Configuring Slate ##

-Slate will use the [global config](https://github.com/jigish/slate/blob/master/Slate/default.slate) by default .
-If you'd like to build your own configuration just add a ".slate" file to the current user's home directory.
-This configuration will be loaded when you start Slate.
-You can also re-load the config using the "Load Config" menu option on the status menu.
-(Load config may not change your config.
-In that case, restart Slate and the changes will be applied).

 ## Allowed Keys ##

 Below is an Apple small keyboard layout showing all the bindable keys.
-You almost get the whole keyboard.

 **Note:** If you bind any binding to cmd-tab or cmd-shift-tab, Slate will completely disable the default Mac OS X Application switcher!